-On this page I'll introduce what I call active and passive benchmarking, where active benchmarking helps you test the true target of the benchmark, and properly understand its results.
+On this page I'll introduce what I call active and passive benchmarking, where active benchmarking helps you accurately test the true target of the benchmark, and properly understand its results.
 It requires more effort at the start, but can save much more time and money later on.

 To see this in action, you can jump to the examples.

 To perform active benchmarking:

 - If possible, configure the benchmark to run for a long duration in a steady state: eg, hours.

 - While the benchmark is running, analyze the performance of all components involved using other tools, to identify the true limiter of the benchmark.

 The process of active benchmarking is similar to the performance analysis of any application.
 One difference, which can make this process easier, is that you have a known workload to begin analyzing: the benchmark applied.